Receive all Cointelegraph news immediately in Telegram.

-Bitcoin developers representing some 90 percent of the commits to Bitcoin Core in the last years have written and signed an open letter to the Bitcoin community; the
+Bitcoin developers representing some 90 percent of the commits to Bitcoin Core in the last years have written and signed an open letter to the Bitcoin community and more news

 Bitcoin developers representing some 90 percent of the commits to Bitcoin Core in the last years have written and signed an open letter to the Bitcoin community.
 Through the letter, the developers call for support from the Bitcoin community in their efforts to scale Bitcoin while keeping the system decentralized and secure.